joe-singh/joe-singh.github.io/writings/valuation/apple/apple.md

 <div class="straits">The quantities here are the earnings before interest and tax (EBIT) adjusted for taxes, depreciation, capital
 expenditures, and change in working capital.
 I took the 5 year average of capex since this tends to be a “lumpy” quantity and one time huge capital expenditures could penalise the FCF value unfairly.
-In the actual valuation I will play with the FCF in two ways to incorporate debt.
+In the actual valuation I play with the FCF in two ways to incorporate debt.
 In the first, I did a DCF analysis using just the FCF described above and then at the end add back (cash - long term debt) to adjust for debt (I assume short term debt is not a huge problem over the long term).
 In the second, I will adjust the FCF by adding the net change in long term debt.
 In this, debt payments reflect a negative cash flow while debt incurred reflects an effective positive cash flow in.
 The first method is how I initially thought the debt should be incorporated, and the second is
-Prof. Aswath Damodaran’s (aka the Dean of Valuation) free cash flow to equity (FCFE) method.
+Prof. Aswath Damodaran’s (aka the <a href="https://www.riaintel.com/article/b1nhcbwzvxfs0p/dean-of-valuation-aswath-damodaran-on-faang-stocks-the-economy-and-companies-worth-buying">Dean of Valuation</a>) free cash flow to equity (FCFE) method.
 Moreover, since $100B of Apple's cash is in non-current marketable securities, these are not immediately liquid so I will assume only half of these can be liquidated on a sensible timescale in emergencies.
 This gives a still very impressive cash balance of $141B.
 <br><br>